shibopriyo5/Wanderlust-Project/README.md

 # Wanderlust Project

 Wanderlust is a full-stack web application for discovering, listing, and reviewing unique stays and experiences around the world.
 Inspired by modern property rental platforms, it features user authentication, property CRUD operations, interactive map integration, and a community-driven review system.
-The project leverages Node.js, Express.js, MongoDB, Cloudinary, and contemporary frontend technologies to provide a robust, practice-ground for real-world web development skills.
+The project leverages Node.js, Express.js, MongoDB, Cloudinary, and contemporary frontend technologies

 ---